cliffniff/Jason/README.md

 A multilingual digital virtual assistant.
   - Completly written with python.
   - Use APIs such as Google Translate,Google Speech Recognition, Microsoft TTS, Wikipedia API,IPDATA.CO API, and a free geolocation database.
   - No AI, nueral networks, machine learning involved.
+(Everything his hardcoded)
   - Can speak and recognize more than 70 languages.

  Please help me to improve this.